 It was Grandma’s mind that soothed her most.
 She loved books and ideas.
 She held a book, a few minutes stolen here and there as her ever thirsty mind took on The Bible, the Classics, The Daily News.

 She sometimes wrote her own great thoughts.
 Thoughts on scraps of paper, some in a tablet.
 Some on typing paper.
 I have them in my attic, the musty suitcase that moved wherever she went, in her later years, all over the country to stay involved in her children and grandchildren’s lives.

 In all her 87 years of life, it’s hard to understand how her hands never became callused.
 Her heart somehow managed to remain young as well.
 Don’t misunderstand.
 Grandma wasn’t perfect.
-But the part of her heart that found the usually taken for granted goodnesses of life still a treasure remained intact despite the disadvantages she was handed.
+But the part of the heart is curious, that loves to learn, that is grateful for simple things, that part of her stayed young – despite the disadvantages she was handed.
 I guess that is the reason that when I think of Thanksgiving, I think of Grandma’s noodles.
 The essence of gratitude.
-Taking nothing much at all and from it creating the most savory of the many options that cover our Thanksgiving Table.
+Taking nothing much at all, and from it creating the yummiest food on the planet – gratitude in the form of food, to add to our Thanksgiving Table.